-The number in the battery pack refers to the call in frequency that you can have to achieve a 5 year service.
+The number in the battery pack refers to the call in frequency that you can have to achieve a 5 year service under standard operating conditions.
+Lifetimes will be shorter if faster sampling rates or frequent alarms are used.

-So, the EXTBATTBOX60VF will last up to 5 years if the logger calls in once per hour, the EXTBATTBOX30 will last up to 5 years with a frequency of every 30 minutes (twice an hour) and the EXTBATTBOX15 will last up to 5 years with a frequency of every 15 minutes (4 times an hour).
+The EXTBATTBOX60VF will last up to 5 years if the logger calls in once per hour, the EXTBATTBOX30 will last up to 5 years with a frequency of every 30 minutes (twice an hour) and the EXTBATTBOX15 will last up to 5 years with a frequency of every 15 minutes (4 times an hour).